DhayaaAnbajagane/Baryonification/docs/source/index.rst

-**The Baryonification pipeline** is a tool for adding baryon-induced corrections to the density field and/or adding thermodynamic fields such as the gas pressure, temperature etc. The entire modelling pipeline is built out of the Core Cosmology Library (CCL) and can work directly on full-sky maps (or also on particle snapshots if needed).
+**The Baryon Forge** is a tool for adding baryon-induced corrections to the density field and/or adding thermodynamic fields such as the gas pressure, temperature etc. The entire modelling pipeline is built out of the Core Cosmology Library (CCL) and can work directly on full-sky maps (or also on particle snapshots if needed).